Randomacy/pba2022-endterm/README.md

 Nothing was implement due to a lack of time from a lot of factors, ranging from urgent matters from back home to not being able to compile the code on my M1 machine.

 ## 5. Learnings
-I learned a lot from this exercise, just by going through the painful process of writing custom pallets and reading others' code.
+I learned a lot from this exercise, just by going through lecture notes, the painful process of writing custom pallets, and reading others' code.